britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 (cryptographic handshakes, sequence numbers, and so on) may be used by devices along the path for their own purposes.

-### Invariants
+### Declaring Protocol Invariants

 One approach to reduce the extent of the wire image that will be used by devices on the path is to define a set of invariants for a protocol during its development.
-Invariants are, in essence, a promise made by the protocol's developers that certain bits in the wire image, and behaviors observable in the wire image, will be preserved through the specification of all future versions of the protocol.
+Declaring a protocol's invariants represents a promise made by the protocol's developers that certain bits in the wire image, and behaviors observable in the wire image, will be preserved through the specification of all future versions of the protocol.
 QUIC's invariants
 {{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}} are an initial attempt to apply this approach to QUIC.